logankilpatrick/wgschool/content/databases.md

 {{< yt XwA4qx8XLKQ 63 >}}

 **Day 2 exercises**:
-- Creating tables and experiment commands on cedar databases
+- Creating tables and experiment commands on Cedar databases
 - Submit a job that connects to the database and execute an operations
 - Take a look at the perl examples at the end of the slides if you would like to learn more